petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-paas.md

 ## Summary

-* The most cost-effective way for Customers to purchase Liferay Experience Cloud Self-Managed is to buy one of the pre-packaged Bundles.
+* The most cost-effective way for Customers to purchase Liferay PaaS is to buy one of the pre-packaged Bundles.
-* The base-level Pro Bundle is the smallest bundle and represents Liferay’s recommendation for the smallest Liferay Experience Cloud Self-Managed configuration.
+* The base-level Pro Bundle is the smallest bundle and represents Liferay’s recommendation for the smallest Liferay PaaS configuration.
 * All bundles can be enhanced with any of the wide range of additional features available.
 * Customers can, if they are unable to commit to a 3-year commitment and become a reference purchase from the a la carte list of products, but will not benefit from the discounts that the bundles provide.

-Now, complete the Liferay Pricing module, with [pricing for DXP Self-Hosted](./liferay-pricing-self-hosted.md).
+Now, complete the Liferay Pricing module, with [pricing for Liferay Self-Hosted](./liferay-pricing-self-hosted.md).